-To compare the different retransmission scheduling algorithms from the previous section and to investigate their dependency upon different parameters, we performed a number of experiments based on a simulation environment implemented (in C++) particularly for that purpose.
+We performed a number of experiments based on a simulation environment implemented (in C++) particularly for that purpose.
 The simulations are performed in the following manner: For each simulation an instance of a layered video on the proxy cache is randomly generated.
-Here, we modeled such a layered video instance as a simple finite birth-death process since it is the result of the congestion-controlled video transmission which restricts state transitions to direct neighbor states. $\{0, ..., H\}$ is the state space and birth and death rate are chosen equal as $1 - 1/\sqrt{3}$ (for all states) which results in a mean length of 3 time units for periods with stable quality level[†].
+Here, we modeled such a layered video instance as a simple finite birth-death process since it is the result of the congestion-controlled video transmission which restricts state transitions to direct neighbor states. $\{0,..., H\}$ is the state space and birth and death rate are chosen equal as $1 - 1/\sqrt{3}$ (for all states) which results in a mean length of 3 time units for periods with stable quality level.
 We use a discrete simulation time where one unit of time corresponds to the transmission time of a single segment.
-In Figure 6, an example video instance generated in this way is given.
+Our simulation environment allows then to apply the different algorithms described in Section IV and to vary parameters like, e.g., the bandwidth that is available for retransmissions between origin server and proxy cache.
+During the simulations, the spectrum (as defined in Section 2) of the cached video instances is continuously calculated to compare the different algorithms and their performance depending on parameters as, e.g., the available bandwidth.
+In all simulations we assumed a prefetching offset of $O_p = 5$ segments.